 If the temperature drops below 60°F (15°C), the leaves will start to turn brown and drop off.
 The plant can tolerate brief periods of cooler temperatures, but it will not do well in prolonged cold weather.

-Like all plants, it does need some fertilizer to help it grow and thrive.
+Like all plants, it can benefit from some fertilizer to help it grow and thrive.
 We will take a look at the best fertilizer and how to use it properly.

 Peperomia Graveolens is a very tough plant and can tolerate a wide range of growing conditions.
 However, it prefers a well-draining potting mix and does not like to be waterlogged.